Islamic Development Bank (IsDB) and

 Saving Women's Lives from Cancer

-Global partnership to improve the Diagnosis and Treatment of Breast and Cervical Cancer in Low- and Middle Income Countries
+Global partnership to improve the Diagnosis and Treatment of Breast and Cervical Cancer in Low- Income Countries

 Submission open: 15 June - 15 August 2021